shazz/shazzam/README.md

 ## Thanks to

-All the various open-source projects `Shazzam` is relying on:
+All the various open-source projects `shazzam` is relying on:

 - `c64jasm` by Nurpax
 - `cc65` by cc65 community